AnIkeT126/MLH-2023-Code/readme.md

 - Can upload ant photo
 - Themes available
 - Fully customizable using CSS variables, passing options parameters while adding features, or overriding CSS.

+## 🚀 How to use

+- Clone the project
+- Install dependcies required like code runner and live server
+- Run the file.
+- Checkout th filters

+## 🚀 Output

+- An output video of the stimulation is provided [here](https://github.com/AnIkeT126/MLH-2023-Code/blob/main/filter.mp4)